0xmichalis/aave-migrator/README.md

 - **NFT Allowlist**: Allowlist NFTs that can be donated to avoid giving out spam as rewards
 - **Tests for CompoundV3Migrator.sol**: Currently missing
+- **Add support for ERC20Permit**: To avoid having to approve the contract before moving tokens in it

 ## Architecture